What is MLD (Manual Lymphatic Drainage)?

-The lymphatic system is composed of lymph vessels, lymph nodes, and organs.
+The lymphatic system does not have a pump and is composed of lymph vessels, lymph nodes, and organs.
+This system relies on our skeletal muscle movement and manual therapy to keep it’s flow.
 Part of the body’s defense system, the lymph nodes remove microorganisms and other foreign substances.
-They act as a filtration system that keeps particulate matter, such as bacteria, from entering the bloodstream.
+They act as a filtration system that keeps particulate matter, such as the bad bacteria, from entering the bloodstream.

 “The lymphatic system has a vital role in the body by regulating the immune system, which protects the body against infection.
 It transports nutrients to cells and eliminates metabolic wastes, toxins and excess fluids from the body.
 Manual lymphatic drainage is also a very effective way of detoxing the body plus stimulating vital immune defenses.
 This is a powerful, deep cleansing treatment.”
 Explains David Goddard, ND

 Want to review the latest research?
 Follow this link to our national partner, Lymphatic Education and Research Network

 The benefits of lymphatic massage are numerous and include: